 The best times to visit Hawaii overall are in April, May, September and October.
 These spring and fall months feature fewer visitors, lovely weather and good prices, though you’ll want to avoid major holidays to get the best deals.

-Winter and summer are the two busiest times of year in Hawaii.
+December, June, July are August are the busiest months in Hawaii.
 Destinations like Waikiki Beach, Honolulu and Volcanoes National Park become crowded, and you’ll likely pay a premium for flights, hotel rooms and souvenirs.
-On the plus side, humpback whales make their way to Hawaiian waters from November to March, making this prime time for whale-watching.

-Spring and fall are considered off-seasons in Hawaii, with some of the best rates in May through mid-June and September through mid-December.
+Spring and fall are considered off-seasons in Hawaii, with some of the best rates in May through mid-June, September through mid-December and Janurary.
 To avoid a flock of tourists and spend less money, plan your trip during these times.
 You might still be able to catch the tail end of whale-watching season in late April and early May.

 Hawaii has two seasons: the dry summer season from April to October and the wet winter season from November to March.
 Average temperatures are between 70ºF and 85ºF during the summer and drop off in the 68ºF to 78ºF range in the winter.
 Still, the wet season can be relatively dry, depending on where you are in the state.